tylerFowler/ide-go-langserver/README.md

 *In no particular order*
 - [ ] Fix code formatting
 - [ ] Find a (clean) way to install specific versions of the langserver
+- [ ] Add a way to run tests, sending the output to the console
+- [ ] Integrate Delve for debugging

 ## License
 MIT License.
 See [LICENSE](./LICENSE) for more information.